 The American Opportunity Tax Credit (AOTC) was created to help parents and students reduce the cost of higher education by offering a tax credit on their annual tax returns.

 The tax credit gives you a nice break on your tax return by giving you a partially refundable credit worth up to $2,500 per eligible student per tax return.
-You cannot take this tax credit with most other education tax credits or deductions.
+A refundable tax credit is one that you can possibly get a tax refund with.
+However, remember that you cannot take this tax credit with most other education tax credits or deductions.

 Who is considered to be an eligible student?